-Unfortunately, there’s a fair chance Redd will attempt to scam you, shilling you a fake or haunted piece of work.
-If you don’t have an art history degree, telling the difference between a real and a forgery can feel impossible?
-Use our guide to make things a bit easier.
+Unfortunately, before you can get the prestigious art, Redd will attempt to scam you.
+You'll be shilled either a fake or haunted piece of work.
+If you lack an art history degree, differentiating a real masterpiece and a forgery can feel challenging.
+To make things a bit easier, try using our guide.

-If you still need to unlock Redd, please check out our guide on unlocking the Animal Crossing Kitsune.
+If you have yet to unlock Redd, please check out our guide on making the Animal Crossing Kitsune appear.

 How can you tell the difference between a real and a fake?

 Redd's purchasable inventory is based on real-life works of art.
-Meaning, Google is your ally.
-If it’s fake, the piece will be slightly different from the real one.
+Google is your ally.
+If it’s fake, the piece will feature slight differences from the real one.

-In Redd’s forgery of "The Girl with a Pearl Earring," she wears a sapphire earring rather than her titular pearl earring.
-Each fake has a distinct visual difference just like this.
+Redd’s forgery of "The Girl with a Pearl Earring," features a sapphire earring rather than the titular pearl earring.
+Each fake has a distinct visual difference.
 Unfortunately, They won’t be given their real-world titles until you’ve donated them to the museum, which makes sorting out what's real or fake rather challenging.

-Just for you, we've matched their in-game names on Redd's boat with their real-world counterparts below, so you don’t have to do any guesswork.
+Just for you, we've in-game artwork names with their real-world counterparts below, so you don’t have to do any guesswork.
 Just compare Redd's wares to the real-life image and consider the differences that we've detailed here, and sorting it out should be fairly easy.

 You can also try using the mobile app, Smartify, available for both iOS and Android, which scans historic pieces and provides information about them.
-Much to Redd's pleasure, the app will recognize forgeries as the real deal.
-This will show you the real art piece and their name well before conversing with Blathers, thus deflating the scammer's operation.
+Much to Redd's dismay, the app will recognize forgeries as the real deal.
+This will show you the real art piece and its name well before conversing with Blathers, thus deflating the scammer's operation.

 What it means for a fake piece of art to be haunted

-Occasionally, Redd will sell haunted artwork, meaning it'll display spooky properties like eyes that follow you across the room.
-Spooky pieces are considered fake and thus ineligible for inclusion in Blathers’ museum, but you can still put them in your house for some murder mystery party window dressing.
+Occasionally, Redd will sell haunted artwork, meaning it'll display spooky properties like eyes that follow your every movement.
+Spooky pieces are considered fake and thus ineligible for inclusion in Blathers’ museum, but you can still put them in your home as potential murder mystery party decor.

 What happens if you buy a fake?

-If you purchase a fake, Blathers won’t accept it as an entry to his museum, nor will you be able to sell it.
+If you purchase a fake, Blathers won’t accept it for his museum, nor will you be able to sell it.
 Your fake can either be recycled or you can proudly display your shameful purchase on your wall.
 Unfortunately, you can only buy one piece of artwork per day, and Redd only visits once per week, so you won’t have a chance to rectify your mistake until Redd visits again on a later date.

 How to purchase from Redd more than once a day

 Each user registered on your Switch can purchase one piece per Redd visit.
 If there are four users on your Switch, you could theoretically purchase everything Redd brings, therefore obtaining a genuine art piece with certainty.
-While this method is pricey, it’s a surefire way to make sure you always get something authentic on every visit.
+Though pricey, this method is the only surefire way to make sure you get something authentic whenever Redd visits.

-You can also ask others to come to your island and purchase a piece on your behalf.
+You can also ask other players to come to your island and purchase some art on your behalf.
 Be warned, if a person does buy from your Redd, they can't buy from a different Redd spawn on the same day.
-If they're so lucky to get Redd on their island that same day, they'll be unable to purchase anything from him.
+If the player lucky enough to get Redd on their island that same day, they'll be unable to purchase anything from him.

 How to get every Redd art piece in a single day